 The virtual team is still in the experimental stages.
 We’re still working out tools and models that will help us counteract business challenges.
 However, a recent study by MIT Sloan showed that — with the right tools — a dispersed team could outperform traditional on-premise teams.

 Fortunately, today there are integrated digital tools available to foster collaboration and meet the challenges of the dispersed team.
-One such tool is Microsoft Office 365.
+One such tool is Microsoft 365.

-How Office 365 connects a dispersed team
+How Microsoft 365 connects a dispersed team

 Shared online storage